graphicintuitions/graphic-intuitions/src/pages/covid19-updates/index.md

   description: COVID-19 Updates from Graphic Intuitions.
   title: COVID-19 Updates and Resources
 ---
 All staff are currently working remote.
 Our main office is open but we are not conducting any in person meetings.
-We can be reached at our office phone number [(204) 746-6177](tel:2047466177), or by email: <mailto:info@teamgi.ca> , or by online Chat.
+We can be reached at our office phone number [(204) 746-6177](tel:2047466177), or by email: [info@teamgi.ca](mailto:info@teamgi.ca) , or by online Chat.

 **We will be updating and adding resources daily.**